EliMor1/AmanGroup/README.md

 **Request Body:**
 JSON
 {
-    "bucketName": "<your bucket name>",
+    "bucketName": "your bucket name",
-    "fileName": "<your file name>"
+    "fileName": "your file name"
 }

-Replace <your bucket name> with the name of your S3 bucket and <your file name> with the name of the file you want to fetch.
+Replace "your bucket name" with the name of your S3 bucket and "your file name" with the name of the file you want to fetch.

 ## Permissions